lmzh123/CarND-Traffic-Sign-Classifier-Project/README.md

 ![][image10]
 ```
-undist = cv2.undistort(img, mtx, dist, None, mtx) # Undistore the image
+norm_image = (gray_equalized - 128.0)/ 128.0
 ```
-This procedure will ensure that the calculations performed will correspond to real world measurements.
+This procedure will enhance the results since the images itself are improved.

 Original image             |  Corrected image